nav-j0t/nav-j0t/README.md

 - 👋 Hi, I’m @nav-j0t [Navjot B]
 - 👀 I’m interested in FullStack Web Development
 - 🌱 I’m currently learning Back-end fundamentals & some hands-on with Front-end
-- 🖥 Want to collab on my portfolio website
+- 🖥 Want to collab

 <!---
 nav-j0t/nav-j0t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.